We independently research our recommended products. We may receive commissions on purchases made from our links.

-Despite our couple of minor niggles, we have to say that we think the Cricut Maker is incredible.
+Despite our couple of minor complaints, we have to say that we think the Cricut Maker is incredible.

 For us, the stand-out features are undoubtedly the rotary blade, sewing pattern library and the whopping 4kg of power behind it.
 It stands heads and shoulders above the Cricut Explore machines and is truly a machine for makers.